BIPOLAR ? NO NO CHINA USA RUSSIA ....THEY ARE THREE EMPIRES AT LEAST ...

 Wikimedia Commons

-You may not believe NOAH OR NOAA OR IN THE ARK , but THEY have OLD news about global warming: Good news, and better news....AND NO NEWS AT ALL
+You may not believe NOAH OR NOAA OR IN THE ARK , but THEY have OLD news about global warming: Good news, and better news....AND NO NEWS AT ALLHere is the good news.
+US carbon emissions are decreasing rapidly.

 We're down over 10% from our emissions peak in 2007......MIRACLE.....